PACKAGING WASTE RECYCLING RATE

 Annuale

-The information contained in the database of annual environmental declarations (MUD) submitted by obligated entities pursuant to current legislation, as well as that held by CONAI and the sector consortia and autonomous systems, which is not publicly accessible, is utilized.
+Information drawn from the database of annual environmental declarations (MUD) submitted by obligated entities pursuant to applicable legislation, as well as data held by CONAI and by the producer responsibility consortia and autonomous systems, which are not publicly accessible.

 National